 Advising on issues involving trusts, including the creation, amendment and dissolution of charities, as well as the use of trusts for asset protection or wealth management within families.

-Stewart is also a tutor on the Diploma in Legal Practice at the University of Dundee, where he teaches in the core Private Client module as well as the Advanced Private Client elective.
+Stewart is also a tutor on the Diploma in Legal Practice at the University of Edinburgh, where he teaches in the core Private Client module as well as the Advanced Private Client elective.

 - Providing succession and lifetime financial planning advice to a broad range of clients